the old fortress in Baiona provides stellar views of the Vigo Estuary

 With so much history, there are plenty of things to do in Baiona.
 The charming town is a popular tourist destination and a stopping point for pilgrims walking to Santiago de Compostela.
 The city of Baiona is found on the Camino Portugués Coastal Route to Santiago de Compostela.

-Although fairly small, Baiona is worth visiting and the main highlights can be enjoyed casually over a few hours.
+Although fairly small, Baiona is worth visiting, and the main highlights can be enjoyed casually over a few hours.
 With more time, spend the night and relax the next day at the beaches.
-The town also makes a great base to explore all that the province of Pontevedra in Galicia offers.
+The town also makes a great base to explore the Rías Baixas.

 This quick guide includes the best ways to get to Baiona, what to see in this medieval city, and tips on where to eat and sleep.